Oregon State Police

 The Oregon State Police Collision Reconstruction Unit (CRU) is a specialized unit responsible for investigating fatal and critical injury collisions on Oregon’s highways.
 The team provides expertise in the documentation, investigation, and analysis of complex motor vehicle crashes and crime scenes.
 They receive specialized training in the use of advanced measuring techniques and small unmanned aircraft systems (sUAS) for on-scene investigations.
 The CRU team includes ACTAR accredited collision reconstructionists and technical collision investigators deployed across the state.

-The highway was impacted for approximately 3.5 hours during the on-scene investigation.
-The cause of the crash is under investigation.
+The roadway was impacted for approximately 4.5 hours during the on-scene investigation.
+Speed is believed to be a primary cause of the crash.

-OSP was assisted by the Brookings Police Department and Harbor Fire.
+OSP was assisted by the Yamhill County Sheriff's Office, McMinnville Fire, and ODOT.

 # # #